evemonk/eve_online/README.md

 This gem was extracted from [EveMonk](http://evemonk.com).
 Source code of evemonk backend published [here](https://github.com/biow0lf/evemonk).

 You will need to add xml parser to your Gemfile to use this gem.
-E.g. nokogiri.
+E.g. `nokogiri`.
 Or any other xml parser which are supported by nori.

 ## Installation